Neksha/RblxWild-Bloxflip-Predictor/README.md

-# RblxWild-Bloxflip-Predictor Open Source check code if you want :D
+# RblxWild-Bloxflip-Predictor Open Source check code if you want :D NOT A VIRUS 🦠 Windows will block it becuase it is an unkown application
-pip install tkinter
-pip install webbrowser
-pip install random
+it will not ssay threats detected just unkown meaning they dont reognize it pip install tkinter pip install webbrowser pip install random